mgifford/drupal-security/src/drupal.rst

 produce a development release, or simply post the code to the Git repository on Drupal.org.
 For now the Update manager does not have a means to track anything other than full stable releases.
 The Available update report will show you when a new release is available, but is geared to stable releases.
-Using your site uses modules hosted on GitHub or other repositories, you will not have the benefit of the security alerts made by through Drupal.org.
+If your site uses modules hosted on GitHub or other repositories, you will not have the benefit of the security alerts made by through Drupal.org.